Rongberonger Korhi: Festival participation

-Rongberonger Korhi was selected as a Market Recommended Film at the Dubai Film Market of the 14th edition of the Dubai International Film Festival, that being the only Bengali Film of 2017 to make the cut.
+Rongberonger Korhi was selected as a Market Recommended Film at the Dubai Film Market of the 14th edition of the Dubai International Film Festival, and was the only Bengali Film of 2017 to achieve.
 The festival was held from 6–13 December 2017, at Dubai, UAE.

-The film was further screened on 26 May 2018, at the 13th edition of the prestigious Habitat Film Festival organized by the India Habitat Centre held from 19–27 May 2018, in New Delhi, India.
+The film was further screened on 26 May 2018, at the 13th edition of the Habitat Film Festival organized by the India Habitat Centre held from 19–27 May 2018 in New Delhi, India.
 It was reportedly screened before a full house and was greeted with a standing ovation.

-Rongberonger Korhi was screened at the Telangana International Bengali Film Festival in Hyderabad held between 7–9 December 2018.
+Rongberonger Korhi was screened at the Telangana International Bengali Film Festival held in Hyderabad between 7–9 December 2018.
 It won the Best Film (Critics), Best Director (Critics), Best Actor Female (Critics), Best Supporting Actor Male (Popular) and Jury Special Mention for Kharaj Mukherjee.

 The film was selected in the Indian Vista section of the 17th Third Eye Asian Film Festival, Mumbai, 2018, between 14–20 December.
-It got an overwhelming response from a full house and a 3* critics' rating.

-Next, the film was screened at the 9th Asian Film Festival, Pune, held at the National Film Archive of India there from 24–30 December 2018.
+Next, the film was screened at the 9th Asian Film Festival, Pune, held at the National Film Archive of India from 24–30 December 2018.
 It was selected in the Indian Vista section.

 Rongberonger Korhi was screened in the Cinema of the World section of the 17th Dhaka International Film Festival held between 10–18 January 2019, in Dhaka.
 The screenings were at the National Library of Bangladesh auditorium and at the Shilpakala Academy of Bangladesh.

 The film was selected in the 'Chitrabharati (Indian Cinema) Competition' section of the 11th Bengaluru International Film Festival, 2019, organized by the Karnataka Chalanachitra Academy and supported by the Government of Karnataka.
 It was held between 21–28 February.

 National Film Awards

-The Times of India reported on 1 January 2018, that Rongberonger Korhi could not be sent for the National Film Awards for the year 2017 owing to the pending CBFC Certification, following the row created by the demonstrations and protests by the Hindu fringe group.
-While rueing this lost opportunity, the director had reportedly mentioned that the issue at stake was more important than any awards.
+The Times of India reported on 1 January 2018 that Rongberonger Korhi could not be sent for the National Film Awards for the year 2017 owing to the pending CBFC Certification, following the row created by the demonstrations and protests by the Hindu fringe group.
+The director had reportedly mentioned that the issue at stake was more important than any awards.

 Theatrical release

-The film eventually released on 23 March to wide positive press and a very positive word-of-mouth publicity but a low key pre-release publicity campaign resulted in a feeble audience response in the opening weekend.
-It completed a total three-week run in the city theatres and another two-week run in the suburbs, thus totaling a five-week run overall.
+The film was eventually released on 23 March, and a low key pre-release publicity campaign resulted in a feeble audience response in the opening weekend.
+It completed a total three-week run in the city theatres and another two-week run in the suburbs.